Emperor Jones

 The best extra is Paul Robeson: A Tribute to an Artist (1979) narrated by Sidney Poitier.
 Although synoptic, it squeezes in a lot about Robeson's life & times.

 There's considerable focus on his activism, the government persecution that interupted his career & forced him into one of the key free speech cases of the century.
-The film helps us understand him as a great man, a thinking man, albeit a great man with some naive beliefs about communism.
+This documentary helps us understand him as a great man, a thinking man, albeit a great man with some naive beliefs about communism.
 A recipient of an Oscar for best documentary, its inclusion adds a great deal to this disc's importance.

 copyright © by Paghat the Ratgirl